-When processing a transaction, you may encounter a number of hold, error, or decline codes, including error code 19.
+When accepting credit and debit cards, you may encounter a number of hold, error, or decline codes, including error code 19.
 An error code is both good and bad.
 While it keeps you as a merchant from processing a transaction you cannot put through, it can frustrate customers and potentially cause you to lose a sale.
 Therefore, it’s important to know what an error code is and understand the meanings behind error code messages.
 Doing so will give you more leverage with your customers and result in better customer service and communications.
 Read on to find out what error code 19 means and how to resolve it for your customers.

 What is an Error Code?